The Cornwall We Want

 A little more respect for those of us who live here

-by Mor&Jon, almost 4 years ago
+by Mor&Jon, over 4 years ago

 We are fortunate to own and live in a house that was our great grandparents.
 We are both self employed.
 We work hard and pay all the bills which come our way but we feel increasingly disenfranchised.
 We have seen really inappropriate construction work occur and although we and others have objected, our objections are brushed to one side - and in a couple of cases, are removed.